vigneshbhuvan-nus/tp/docs/UserGuide.md

 Format: `remove <INDEX OF DECK>`

 :information_source: **Note:**
 To get the index of a deck, you may view it on the GUI.
-It would be the number displayed beside a particular deck.
+It is the number displayed beside a particular deck.

 Example: